gbirke/factory-book/chapters/environments.rst

 the text file and produces the configuration data.

 Should you write unit tests for the factory that check if it passes the right configuration keys to the instance constructors?
-In my opinion you can omit those tests - you test configuration implicitly in your acceptance tests.
+In my opinion, you can omit those tests - you test configuration implicitly in your acceptance tests.
 If you want to have 100% coverage and your ``@covers`` annotations for all your tests are strict, then you'll have to write